RIAPS/riaps.github.io/tutorials/logging.md

   - simple_file_sink ```(_mt or _st)``` - Basic file sink that writes to a given log file.
   - rotating_file_sink ```(_mt or _st)``` - Rotating log files.
 When the maximum size is reached, a new file is created and the logger switches to a new file.
 The maximum size of each file and the maximum number of files can be configured.
   - daily_file_sink_st ```(_mt or _st)``` - Creates a new file every day at a specified time instance.

+  Apart from these, users can also define their own sinks manually (example shown below).

 > Note: Utilize either single threaded (```_st```) or thread safe multi-threaded (```_mt```) loggers.
 For a full list of loggers, see [Supported Sinks](https://github.com/guangie88/spdlog_setup#supported-sinks)